 - A diverse toolkit

-A wall bracket for mounting the heater
+- A wall bracket

-A means of ventilation (for gas heaters)
+- A means of ventilation (for natural gas heaters)

-A tape measure
+- A tape measure

 What to do:

-How to maintain your tankless water heater
+🧰 How to maintain your tankless water heater

 Here’s a step-by-step on how to maintain your tankless water heater: